 Gram Staining Reaction – Yersinia pestis is a Gram -ve (Negative) bacterium.

 In the microscopic view of Giemsa or Methylene blue-stained smear, shows bipolar staining (safety pin-like appearance) with the two ends densely stained and a clear central area.
 Also, pleomorphism is quite common in Yersinia pestis and in old cultures, involution forms are commonly seen (like Coccoid, club-shaped, filamentous & Giant form).

 CULTURE REQUIREMENTS OF YERSINIA PESTIS (Y. PESTIS)

-⇒ Special requirements – Yersinia pestis or Y. pestis have no complex nutritional requirements and readily grow in an ordinary media like Nutrient Agar medium (NAM).
-Commonly the NAM & Blood Agar medium is used for the cultivation of Yersinia pestis in Laboratory.
+⇒ Special requirements – Yersinia pestis or Y. pestis has no complex nutritional requirements and readily grow in ordinary media like Nutrient Agar medium (NAM).
+Commonly the NAM & Blood Agar medium is used for the cultivation of Yersinia pestis in the Laboratory.

 ⇒ Optimum temperature – The temperature for the growth of Yersinia pestis ranges from 2–45°C but the optimum temperature for the cultivation in the laboratory is 27°C and usually cultivated at this temperature in laboratories.
 However, the envelope develops best at 37° C.

 ⇒ Optimum pH – Y. pestis can survive at 5.0–9.6 pH but the maximum growth observed at 7.2.
 Also, the pH requirement varies as per the strain of Yersinia pestis.